naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.14.ospf.operation.md

 - Some routers might be area border (ABRs) because some interfaces connect to the backbone area and some connect to nonbackbone areas.
 - All nonbackbone areas must connect to the connect to the backbone area (area 0) by having at least one ABR connected to both the backbone area and the nonbackbone area

+#### Multiarea OSPF Design Terminology

+**Area Border Router:** An OSPF with interfaces connected to the backbone and at least one other router

+**Backbone Router:** A router connected to the backbone area

+**Internal Router:** A router in one area (not the backbone)

+**Autonomous System Boundary Router:** A router that has at least one interface connected to an external network.
+An external network is a network that is not part of the routing domain such as EIGRP, BGP, or one with static routing to the Internet

+**Area:** A set of routers and links that shares the same detailed LSDB information - but not with routers in other areas - for better efficiency

+**Backbone Area:** A special OSPF area to which all other area must connect, such as Area 0

+**Intra-area route:** A route to a subnet inside the same area as the router

+**Interarea route:** A route to a subnet in an area the router is not a part of

+#### Multiarea OSPF Improves Performance

+In multiarea OSPF, all areas must connect to the backbone area.
+Routing still occurs between the areas.
+ABRs send interarea routes between areas.
+However, the CPU intensive routing operation of recalculating the SPF algorithm is done for routes within an area.
+A change in one area does not cause an SPF algorithm recalculation in other areas.

+* The smaller per-area LSDB requires less memory
+* Routers require fewer CPU cycles to process the smaller per-area LSDB with the SPF algorithm, reducing CPU overhead and improving convergence time
+* Changes in the network require SPF calculations only on routers connected to the area where the link changed state, reducing the number of routers than must rerun SPF.
+* Less information must be advertised between areas, reducing the bandwidth required to send LSAs